rocket-meme/rocketmeme-client/README.md

 # 🚀 RocketMeme Trading API

-A Solana-based trading API for Raydium and pumpFun meme coins, integrating **persistent-stream** and **standard-request** modules to execute transactions through RocketMeme.io API.
+A Solana-based trading API for Raydium and pumpFun meme coins, integrating **persistent-stream** and **standard-request** modules to execute transactions through our API.

 ---